Local teaching support

 We provide the core study materials you need to complete the programme.
 These include a Programme Handbook of practical information (such as how to enter exams), subject guides for each course you choose, and past exam papers and commentaries, which give you valuable tips for performing well in exams.
 Sample study materials are available on each course page.

 You need to provide your own books, so do check that you can obtain these before you register.
 You may be able to use other libraries, either in the UK or overseas.
 Essential introductory reading is listed on the Level 4 course pages.

 When you register, we will give you access to your Student Portal.
-You can then access your University of London email account and two other key resources:
+You can then access your University of London email account and other key resources:

-The Virtual Learning Environment (VLE).
-Here, you can access electronic copies of all printed study materials, resources including audio-visual and revision guides, and forums to discuss course material and work collaboratively with others.
+- The Virtual Learning Environment (VLE).
+Here, you can access electronic copies of all printed study materials, resources including forums to discuss course material and work collaboratively with others.

-Level 4 courses are assessed by coursework and an unseen written exam.
+- Level 4 courses are assessed by coursework and an unseen written exam.
 'Mathematics for computing' is exam-only.

 - Exams are usually held in May/June each year.